gerard-kanters/ai-translate/README.md

 3. Go to 'Admin > AI Translate' to configure settings.
 4. Add your API key and select languages.
 5. For best performance, use memcached or Redis (plugin uses heavy caching).

+== Frequently Asked Questions ==

+= What are the costs for using AI Translate? =
+AI Translate is free to use, but you need an API key from an AI service provider like OpenAI or Deepseek.
+Costs depend on your usage and chosen provider.
+OpenAI charges approximately €0.0015 per 1K tokens, meaning an average 500-word page costs about €0.01 to translate.

+= Which languages are supported? =
+AI Translate supports 23+ languages including Dutch, English, German, French, Spanish, Italian, Portuguese, Russian, Chinese, Japanese, Korean, Arabic, Hindi, Thai, Vietnamese, Swedish, Norwegian, Danish, Finnish, Polish, Czech, Greek, Romanian and more.

+= How does caching work? =
+AI Translate uses an intelligent caching system that stores translations in WordPress transients and files.
+Translations are only regenerated when the original content changes, which saves API costs and improves performance.

+= Does AI Translate work with all themes? =
+Yes, AI Translate is designed to work with all WordPress themes.
+The plugin uses standard WordPress hooks and filters, so it should be compatible with most themes.

+= How is my privacy protected? =
+AI Translate only sends website content for translation to the AI service.
+No visitor personal data, IP addresses, or other privacy-sensitive information is shared.
+All translations are cached locally.

+= What happens if the AI service is unavailable? =
+If the AI service is temporarily unavailable, AI Translate displays the original content in the default language.
+Cached translations remain available and the website continues to function.

+= How can I optimize performance? =
+For optimal performance, we recommend:
+* Using a caching plugin like Jetpack, WP Rocket or W3 Total Cache
+* Configuring Memcached or Redis for database caching
+* Adjusting cache duration based on your content update frequency

+= Can I use AI Translate for a multilingual webshop? = Yes, AI Translate works with WooCommerce and other e-commerce plugins.
+Product titles, descriptions, and categories are automatically translated.
+Note that prices and technical specifications are not translated.

+= How often are translations updated? =
+Translations are only updated when the original content changes.
+This happens automatically and prevents unnecessary API costs.
+You can also manually clear the cache via admin settings.

+= Is AI Translate SEO-friendly? =
+Yes, AI Translate is fully SEO-friendly.
+It automatically generates hreflang tags, translates URL slugs, and ensures search engines can properly index the different language versions.

+= Can I customize the AI prompts? =
+Currently, the AI prompts are optimized for the best translations.
+You can improve influence the prompt in the admin settings providing more context about your site.

+= What's the difference between "Enabled Languages" and "Detectable Languages"? = "Enabled Languages" are languages visible in the language switcher.
+"Detectable Languages" are automatically detected based on the visitor's browser language, but are not visible in the switcher.

 ## Configuration